 The Problem With Having Both Disorders

 One of the main issues that exist when someone has problems with both mental health and addiction is that both disorders may give signs that can be hard to differentiate.
 It can be hard to tell whether one is having problems with drugs or alcohol or if he or she is struggling with a mental health disorder.
 There are, however, ways of telling if one is struggling with both of these issues.
-For instance, if you have feelings of depression even when not under the influence of drugs or alcohol, you may be suffering with a mental health disorder as well as an addiction.
+For instance, if you have feelings of depression even when not under the influence of drugs or alcohol, you may be suffering from a mental health disorder as well as an addiction.

 Having a problem with substance abuse can cause further difficulties with mental health disorders.
 But, it is important to avoid targeting only one of these issues.
 If you only receive treatment or therapy for mental health problems, you may still struggle with alcohol or drug dependence.
 On the other hand, dealing only with the substance abuse, leaving you with the remaining disorder, can also be dangerous.
 If the abuse issue is dealt with, you may still suffer from anxiety, depression, or other disorder.
 Should this be the case, substance abuse could become a problem again as an attempt to cope with the struggles of mental health issues.